Samsung/tizen-docs/docs/application/native/guides/text-input/tts.md

 <a name="mode"></a>
 ## Get and set the mode

 There are 3 different TTS modes available.

-The main difference is audio mixing with other sources.
-The default mode is `TTS_MODE_DEFAULT`, used for normal applications such as eBooks.
-If you set this mode and play your text, it can be interrupted when other sounds, such as ringtones or other TTS sounds, are played.
+- `TTS_MODE_DEFAULT`: This mode is used for normal applications such as eBooks.
+If you do not set TTS mode, it will be set as `TTS_MODE_DEFAULT`.
+- `TTS_MODE_SCREEN_READER`: This mode is used for reading texts on screen such as Accessibility menu.
+This is dependent on whether Accessibility menu is turned on or not.
+If the Accessibility is OFF, TTS of an application, which sets TTS mode as `TTS_MODE_SCREEN_READER`, will not be operated.
+- `TTS_MODE_NOTIFICATION`: This mode is used for notification such as pop-up.

 > [!NOTE]
-> The `TTS_MODE_NOTIFICATION` and `TTS_MODE_SCREEN_READER` modes are mixed with other sound sources, but they are used only for platform-specific features.
-Do not use them for normal applications.
+> When the 1st TTS request is playing, if the 2nd TTS request is coming, playing the 1st TTS request will be stopped and the 2nd TTS request will be played.
+All modes are mixed with other sound sources.

 Get and set the mode in the `TTS_STATE_CREATED` state: